King Country Rugby Football Union: Clubs

+Former clubs

+King Country clubs that are now defunct or in recess include the following.

 Secondary schools

-King Country is geographically is a large union covering a wide area, however the population is very small, as a result there are only a few secondary schools within the region.
-As a result King Country Rugby Union doesn't have a consolidated Secondary Schools competition, rather the schools play their rugby in over provinces such as Waikato and Bay of Plenty Rugby Unions.
-These schools are still eligible for the King Country Secondary Schools and U19 Rugby Representative teams however.
+As King Country is a geographically large union with a relatively low population there are only a few secondary schools within the region so it doesn't have a consolidated Secondary Schools competition.
+Schools play their rugby in other provinces such as Waikato and Bay of Plenty Rugby Union that can offer better opportunities.
+Players from these schools are still eligible for the King Country Secondary Schools and U19 Rugby Representative teams.